-David Rutley was elected as the Member of Parliament for Macclesfield at the general election in May 2010.
+David Rutley was first elected as the Member of Parliament for Macclesfield at the general election in May 2010.

 David works hard for Macclesfield.
 He is committed to serving every constituent regardless of their political views and holds regular advice surgeries across the constituency.
 David is actively working to strengthen the local economy, revitalise Macclesfield town centre, keep health care local at Macclesfield Hospital and tackle traffic congestion in Poynton.
 He is also committed to safeguarding village life, improving broadband services in rural communities and protecting the area's beautiful countryside.
 David supports the important work of many community groups in Macclesfield, Bollington, Disley, Poynton, Prestbury and the surrounding villages.

 In July 2014, David was appointed as Parliamentary Private Secretary to the Rt Hon David Lidington MP, Minister for Europe.
 Prior to this, he was Parliamentary Private Secretary to the Rt Hon Damian Green MP, Minister for Policing & Criminal Justice (2012-14) and Minister for Immigration (2010-12).
 David was elected to the influential Treasury Select Committee, after the 2010 general election, and served on the Committee until his appointment in November 2010 as a Parliamentary Private Secretary.
-David is the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering and Secretary of the APPG on National Parks, as well as being a member of several other APPGs, including those on China, Pharmaceuticals and Financial Education for Young People.
+David has been the Co-Chairman of the All Party Parliamentary Group (APPG) on Mountaineering and Secretary of the APPG on National Parks, as well as being a member of several other APPGs, including those on China, Pharmaceuticals and Financial Education for Young People.

-Before his election to Parliament, David spent most of his career in business and worked as a senior executive in major companies including: Asda (where he ran the Home Shopping and E-Commerce businesses) and PepsiCo International, and then latterly, Halifax General Insurance and Barclays.
+Before his election to Parliament in 2010, David spent most of his career in business and worked as a senior executive in major companies including: Asda (where he ran the Home Shopping and E-Commerce businesses) and PepsiCo International, and then latterly, Halifax General Insurance and Barclays.
 He has also worked as a Special Adviser (1994-96) in the last Conservative Government at the Treasury, the Cabinet Office and the Ministry of Agriculture.
 During this time, David helped shape the Budget and initiate the first ever White Paper for rural England.

 Born in 1961, David was educated at the Priory School, Lewes, East Sussex.
 He later studied at the London School of Economics and Harvard Business School.
 David enjoys an active family life with his wife Rachel, a physiotherapist, and their four children – two boys and two girls.
 Outside politics, David spends time in the Peak District, rock climbing on local crags and enjoying family walks.
 He is a keen mountaineer, and has climbed in mountain ranges throughout the world, and also enjoys fishing and birdwatching.